 We recently traded our fully electric Nissan Leaf for a plug-in hybrid Chevy Volt.
+Obviously, I was excited for my brand new car to be a volt, and you can be too by having a look here for some impressive deals on cars to lease.
 Unexpectedly, the Volt sent me an email yesterday.

 If you are a nerd like me, driving modes in the Volt gives you some mad-scientist tools to use to achieve maximum driving efficiency.
 In addition to the different driving modes meant to optimize distance and terrain, there is a paddle switch on the steering wheel that lets you apply regenerative braking.
 That uses the inertia of the car being slowed to slightly recharge the battery.
 Much more efficient than friction braking, and if done well allows you to almost drive with only the accelerator pedal alone.

 Point being, I’m sure I can improve on the 159 miles per gallon we’ve gotten since we bought it with better technique.
 I’m not the only driver though, and my wife tends to drive it like any ordinary car, ignoring any efficiency options.
 Which you can certainly do.
 But where’s the fun in that?
 True fact, we have driven more than 1000 miles in this vehicle, and have not put a single drop of gas in it.
 We are still driving on what gasoline the dealer left us in the 9 gallon tank.
 My friend had a bunch of gasoline left in his car from the dealer as well.
 He, unfortunately, had a car crash but received some useful information from a personal injury law firm as to what his options were going forward.
 So don’t forget to have trusted legal aid at hand if the worst were to happen.